emaildot/create-emaildot-app/README.md

 ## Components

-Email builder provides a verity of components
+Email builder provides a variety of components

 ```jsx
 import {